Hard questions for those who believe CO2 is causing climate change

 … for central Antarctica an increase in CO2 concentration leads to an increased long-wave energy loss to space, which cools the earth-atmosphere system.
 These unique findings for central Antarctica are in contrast to the well known general warming effect of increasing CO2.
 The work contributes to explain the non-warming of central Antarctica since 1957.

 Both Antarctica and the Arctic are extremely dry.
-They are often are under inversion conditions, where the surface is colder than the air.
+Eight dark months of the year, they are under inversion conditions, where the surface is colder than the air.
 This leads to an inversion of the greenhouse effect at both poles, because the greenhouse effect modifies the adiabatic lapse rate, which is reversed at the poles.

-Second, even though the Arctic is experiencing warmer winters (not summers), the Antarctic continent is not.
+Third, even though the Arctic is experiencing less cold winters (not summers), the Antarctic continent is not.
 Antarctica is protected by the Southern Ocean, which shows no signs of warming, and which will preserve the ice until the continents move enough to change the flow of currents.
 By then, the IPCC will no longer exist.
 I collect papers on Antarctica, feel free to browse them.

 The IPCC knows that the greenhouse effect works in reverse at the poles, but they don’t talk about it.